GDPR Compliance Guide

 "granted"— user did not object"objected"— user exercised their right to object (GDPR Art.
 21)

-'objected' status is only valid for type: 'legitimate_interest' cookies.
-The server rejects 'objected' for standard consent cookies.Re-consent on profile version bump
+'objected' status is only valid for parameters whose category has legalBasis: 'legitimate_interest'.
+The server rejects 'objected' for standard consent-basis parameters.Re-consent when the profile changes

 Banner requirements